Cryptographic fundamentals

 Using Rivest-Shamir-Adleman

-Control: ISM-0476; Revision: 7; Updated: Mar-22; Applicability: OS, P; Essential Eight: N/A
+Control: ISM-0476; Revision: 8; Updated: Dec-24; Applicability: NC, OS, P; Essential Eight: N/A

-Control: ISM-1765; Revision: 0; Updated: Mar-22; Applicability: S, TS; Essential Eight: N/A
+Control: ISM-1765; Revision: 1; Updated: Dec-24; Applicability: S, TS; Essential Eight: N/A

-Control: ISM-0477; Revision: 8; Updated: Mar-22; Applicability: All; Essential Eight: N/A
+Control: ISM-0477; Revision: 9; Updated: Dec-24; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

-Control: ISM-1766; Revision: 0; Updated: Mar-22; Applicability: OS, P; Essential Eight: N/A
+Control: ISM-1766; Revision: 1; Updated: Dec-24; Applicability: NC, OS, P; Essential Eight: N/A

-When using SHA-2 for hashing, an output size of at least 224 bits is used, preferably SHA-384.
+When using SHA-2 for hashing, an output size of at least 224 bits is used, preferably SHA-384 or SHA-512.

-Control: ISM-1767; Revision: 0; Updated: Mar-22; Applicability: S; Essential Eight: N/A
+Control: ISM-1767; Revision: 1; Updated: Dec-24; Applicability: S; Essential Eight: N/A

-When using SHA-2 for hashing, an output size of at least 256 bits is used, preferably SHA-384.
+When using SHA-2 for hashing, an output size of at least 256 bits is used, preferably SHA-384 or SHA-512.

-Control: ISM-1768; Revision: 0; Updated: Mar-22; Applicability: TS; Essential Eight: N/A
+Control: ISM-1768; Revision: 1; Updated: Dec-24; Applicability: TS; Essential Eight: N/A

-When using SHA-2 for hashing, an output size of at least 384 bits is used, preferably SHA-384.
+When using SHA-2 for hashing, an output size of at least 384 bits is used, preferably SHA-384 or SHA-512.

-Using symmetric encryption algorithms
+Using symmetric cryptographic algorithms

 The use of Electronic Codebook Mode with block ciphers allows repeated patterns in plaintext to appear as repeated patterns in ciphertext.
 Most plaintext, including written language and formatted files, contains significant repeated patterns.
 As such, malicious actors can use this to deduce possible meanings of ciphertext.
 The use of other modes, such as Cipher Block Chaining, Cipher Feedback, Galois/Counter Mode or Output Feedback, can prevent such attacks, although each has different properties which can make them inappropriate for certain use cases.
-AES is the only approved symmetric encryption algorithm.
+AES is the only approved symmetric cryptographic algorithm.

-Control: ISM-1769; Revision: 0; Updated: Mar-22; Applicability: OS, P, S; Essential Eight: N/A
+Control: ISM-1769; Revision: 1; Updated: Dec-24; Applicability: NC, OS, P, S; Essential Eight: N/A

 When using AES for encryption, AES-128, AES-192 or AES-256 is used, preferably AES-256.